Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 To improve customer retention and loyalty, businesses must first identify which customers are most valuable and which are at risk of leaving.

 Businesses can then create tailored incentives and programs designed to keep customers engaged for longer periods.
-Engaging current customers is generally considered to be more cost-effective than acquiring new customers.
+Engaging current customers is generally considered more cost-effective than acquiring new ones.

 The Role of AI and Machine Learning in Predictive E-commerce

 Predictive e-commerce analytics rely heavily upon artificial intelligence (AI) and machine learning (ML).
-Unlike traditional static rules, ML models continue to grow in accuracy over time as they are fed with additional data.
+Unlike static rules, ML models continue to improve accuracy over time as they are trained on additional data.

 In addition, ML can process large amounts of data, identify hidden patterns, and adapt to changing customer behaviours.